 It was the first time I’d heard of people travelling across entire countries — continents even! — by bicycle.
 Until that day, I’d thought that my idea to cycle to Croatia to visit a mate was seriously far-out.
 Clearly not, judging by the wealth of experience and stories contained within the pages of this book.

 The book is the first of its kind, dealing with the practicalities of ‘adventure’ cycling — away from the cycle paths and long distance route networks of the developed world.
 It is a primer for a journey of any length in any imaginable region of the planet, from a few days to several years.

 The best thing is that it doesn’t dictate to you what you should do.
 It’s a handbook, not a guidebook.
 It leaves the route and the way you approach it entirely up to you, and gives you just enough information to make it happen.

-You can order the new 3rd edition of the Adventure Cycle-Touring Handbook from Amazon UK*.
+Order the 3rd edition of the Adventure Cycle-Touring Handbook in the UK from Bookshop.org.